 - Overall, renting is nearly always less expensive than owning a home.

 Homeowner Costs Renters Don’t Pay

-Let’s take a closer look at all of the expenses that are tied to homeownership – specifically, the costs that renters don’t have to deal with.
+Let’s take a closer look at all of the expenses that are tied to homeownership – specifically, the homeowner costs that renters don’t pay or have to deal with.

 One of the most common questions asked about the cost of renting vs. owning is: do renters pay property tax?
 Although some property managers/landlords may take property taxes into account when setting the monthly rent price for a home, renters do not pay property taxes.

 The property owner (a.k.a. the homeowner) is the one responsible for property tax.
 These taxes are paid to the municipal/local government, county, and state, and are used to fund a wide range of public services.

 Homeowner costs involve paying property tax for the entire time they own a property, regardless of whether the mortgage is paid off.
 Taxes are based on the current market value of your home, as well as your geographical location, and usually change from year to year.

 There’s no question that one of the biggest benefits of renting is not being in charge of the tasks of home maintenance.
 From broken appliances to replacing the air filters, home maintenance can be a lot of work – and a lot of money.
 For homeowners, it all falls on their shoulders, including both expected maintenance and surprise repairs.
 But for renters, both the responsibility and the bill aren’t theirs to worry about.

 Industry experts recommend that homeowners plan to spend at least 1% of their home’s value on annual maintenance .
 So, for a home that’s valued at $250,000, you would want to budget at least $2,500 per year, maybe more for the average annual house maintenance costs.